What are e-fuels and can they help decarbonization?

 What challenges do e-fuels need to overcome?

 The cost of producing e-fuels currently far exceeds that of producing fossil fuels.
 Given e-fuels are an emerging market, economies of scale are not yet in full effect, nor have the necessary infrastructure investments for commercial production, distribution and storage been made.
-That means there is more capital required but it also means costs should fall accordingly over time.
+That means there is more capital required — but it also means costs should fall accordingly over time.

-Legislation that encourages the use of e-fuels will be critical to their widespread adoption, and clear, long-term policies will create a confident investor environment that should speed up deployment and development of e-fuels.
+Legislation that encourages the use of e-fuels will be critical to their widespread adoption, and clear, long-term policies will create a confident investor environment that should speed up the deployment and development of e-fuels.

-E-fuel technology is already here and in the process of becoming commercially viable.
-Cost and efficiency issues make the value proposition more challenging.
-Still, with supportive policies, efficiency gains and investment, e-fuels could contribute to unlocking ultra-low or no-carbon transport for generations to come.
+With supportive policies, efficiency gains and investment, e-fuels could contribute to unlocking ultra-low or no-carbon transport for generations to come.